Measure for Measure

-Measure for Measure is a play by William Shakespeare, believed to have been written in 1603 or 1604 and first performed in 1604, according to available records.
+Measure for Measure is a play by William Shakespeare, believed to have been written in 1603 or 1604 and first performed in 1604.
 It was published in the First Folio of 1623.

-The play's plot features its protagonist, Duke Vincentio of Vienna, stepping out from public life to observe the affairs of the city under the governance of his deputy, Angelo.
-Angelo's harsh and ascetic public image is compared to his abhorrent personal conduct once in office, in which he exploits his power to procure a sexual favour from Isabella, whom he considers enigmatically beautiful.
-The tension in the play is eventually resolved through Duke Vincentio's intervention, which is considered an early use of the deus ex machina in English literature.
+The play centres on the despotic and puritan Angelo, a deputy entrusted to rule the city of Vienna in the absence of Duke Vincentio, who instead disguises himself as a humble friar to observe Angelo's regency and his citizens' lives.
+Angelo persecutes a young man, Claudio, for the crime of fornication, sentencing him to death on a technicality.
+Angelo then attempts to exploit Claudio's sister Isabella, a chaste and innocent nun, when she comes to plead for her brother's life.

 Measure for Measure was printed as a comedy in the First Folio and continues to be classified as one.
-Though it shares features with other Shakespearean comedies, such as the use of wordplay and irony, and the employment of disguise and substitution as plot devices, it also features tragic elements such as executions and soliloquies, with Claudio's speech in particular having been favorably compared to tragic heroes like Prince Hamlet.
-It is often cited as one of Shakespeare's problem plays due to its ambiguous tone.
+Though it shares features with other Shakespearean comedies, such as word play, irony and disguise and substitution as plot devices, it also features tragic elements such as executions and soliloquies, with Claudio's speech "Ay, but to die, and go we know not where..." in particular having been favourably compared to those of tragic heroes like Prince Hamlet.
+Because of this ambiguous tone, it is often cited as one of Shakespeare's problem plays.